 With the right skills and certifications, you may want to consider starting your own business and contracting your services to a variety of organizations.
 Networking will be critical to your success, so read The Value of Professional Associations for more information on how becoming a member can help enhance your career.

-If you are considering a career in computer networking, review Research Occupations on MySECO and then research schools using the Find a School application.
-You can also use the Scholarship Finder to locate money to fund your education.
+If you are considering a career in computer networking, review the Research Occupations tool on MySECO and then research schools using the College Scorecard application.
+You can also use the Scholarship Finder to locate money to help fund your education.

-If you are ready to search for jobs, start on the Military Spouse Employment Partnership Job Search.
-Additional sources of job opportunities and information on companies that hire computer-networking specialists include My Skills, My Future and the Career OneStop Job Bank for your state.
+Additional sources of job opportunities and information on companies that hire computer networking specialists include My Skills, My Future and the Career OneStop Job Finder for your state and desired occupation.